 - Each bud: Measures 30.9 x 21.8 x 24mm maximum / Weighs 5.4g

-The carry case, which doubles as the charging case, is now shorter in height, but wider in design than the one you'll find with the original AirPods.
-It's still very much just as pocketable, in fact, one of the most pocketable in-ear headphones cases on the market, and comes in the same gloss white.
+The carry case, which doubles as the charging case, is shorter in height but wider in design than the one you'll find with the original AirPods.
+It's still very much just as pocketable, in fact, one of the most pocketable in-ear headphones cases on the market, and comes in a glossy white finish.
 It's also included as standard and when bought new now features both MagSafe and wireless charging technology.

-The AirPods Pro headphones slot into the case in a similar way to the AirPods and instantly start charging.
-Charging can be done via a Lightning cable or by putting the case on a wireless charging pad or a MagSafe charging puck.
+The AirPods Pro headphones slot into the case and are instantly drawn in by magnets and start charging immediately.
+Charging can be done via a Lightning cable, a wireless charging pad or a MagSafe charging puck.

 Finding your fit

 - Three silicone tip sizes; small, medium, large